 The Marketplace data model was already detailed in the D3.7 “First release of the EGI Service Registry and Marketplace” prototype and D3.13 “Second release of the EGI Service Registry and Marketplace prototype”.
 It was further extended recently, introducing a new service category to host thematic services.
 As first example, service options for the Applications on Demand service (AoDs) were defined.

 In the following, the data associated with a customer (customer/user profile) and to a service order (service order profile) are described.
-The complete data model is described in Appendix I.
+The complete data model is described in Error!
+Reference source not found..

 Customer/User profile